Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 	<figcaption>Content with different track lengths, before packaging as DASH.</figcaption>
 </figure>

 You now have some choices to make in how you package these tracks into a DASH presentation that conforms to this document.
-Specifically, there exists the requirement that every **[=representation=] must cover the entire [=period=] with media samples**.
+Specifically, there exists the requirement that every [=representation=] must cover the entire [=period=] with media samples.

 <figure>
 	<img src="Images/Timing/NonequalLengthTracks - CutEverything.png" />